timoxley/functional-javascript-workshop/Readme.md

 <a href="https://nodei.co/npm/functional-javascript-workshop/" ><img src="https://nodei.co/npm/functional-javascript-workshop.png?downloads=true&stars=true"></a>

-**Work in Progress.** New lessons and/or revisions will be added weekly and tested upon participants of the [SingaporeJS meetup group](http://www.meetup.com/Singapore-JS/).

 ## Mission

 Many functional programming learning resources will teach you to write functional code, but it's often highly indirect,